queengooborg/PlusTiC-Reforged/README.md

 ## New Tools

--   Katana.
-A fast two-handed weapon that deals increasing damage the more mobs you kill.
+- Katana: a fast two-handed weapon that deals increasing damage the more mobs you kill.
--   Laser Gun.
-A ranged weapon that requires durability and energy.
+- Laser Gun: a ranged weapon that requires durability and energy.

 ## Frequently Asked Questions (FAQ)